ngx-formly/ngx-formly/README.md

 | Angular >= 5    | `@ngx-formly/core@3.x` |
 | Angular >= 4    | `@ngx-formly/core@2.x` |
 | Angular >= 2    | `ng-formly@1.x`        |

+#### Upgrading to v8

+Formly v8 requires Angular 19 or newer.
+Upgrade Angular first, then update all `@ngx-formly/*` packages used by your application together to v8.
+The Material, PrimeNG, and NG-ZORRO integrations require version 19 or newer of their respective UI libraries.
+Applications staying on Angular 18 should use Formly v7.

+See the [changelog](CHANGELOG.md) for the full list of changes.

 ## Core Team